neutrons/SNAPRed/.github/PULL_REQUEST_TEMPLATE.md

 Make sure they format as a checklist in your PR description.
 -->

-**NOTE TO THE REVIEWER** This list is for ease of reference, and does not replace reading the EWM story as part of the review.
+This list is for ease of reference, and does not replace reading the EWM story as part of the review.
 Verify this list matches the EWM story before reviewing.

 - [ ] acceptance criterion 1
 - [ ] acceptance criterion 2